pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogJsonHttpOperationLogPublisherRequest.md

 ### NewAddSyslogJsonHttpOperationLogPublisherRequest

-`func NewAddSyslogJsonHttpOperationLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonHttpOperationLogPublisherSchemaUrn, syslogExternalServer []string, syslogFacility EnumlogPublisherSyslogFacilityProp, syslogSeverity EnumlogPublisherSyslogSeverityProp, enabled bool, ) *AddSyslogJsonHttpOperationLogPublisherRequest`
+`func NewAddSyslogJsonHttpOperationLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonHttpOperationLogPublisherSchemaUrn, syslogExternalServer []string, enabled bool, ) *AddSyslogJsonHttpOperationLogPublisherRequest`

 NewAddSyslogJsonHttpOperationLogPublisherRequest instantiates a new AddSyslogJsonHttpOperationLogPublisherRequest object This constructor will assign default values to properties that have it defined,